 - Run many miles per day

-- Your legs slope a little inward from your knee to your ankle (bowlegged)
+- Have legs that slope a little inward from your knee to your ankle (bowlegged)

 Iliotibial band syndrome causes pain on the outside of the knee.
 It might affect one or both of your knees.
 The pain is an aching, burning feeling that sometimes spreads up the thigh to the hip.
 You might notice this pain only when you exercise, especially while running.
 The pain tends to be worst immediately after you strike your foot, and it might only start up near the end of your workout.
 As the condition gets worse, your pain might start earlier and continue even after you've stopped exercising.
 Activities that might worsen your pain include going up and down the stairs.

 How is iliotibial band syndrome diagnosed?

 Your healthcare provider will begin with a health history.
 They will also ask about your other health problems as well as your current symptoms.
 The provider will do a physical exam, including a thorough exam of your knee.
 This will include tests of your range of motion, strength, and sore areas of your knee.
 Your provider will need to distinguish between iliotibial band syndrome and other possible causes of your knee pain.
 These can include osteoarthritis or a meniscal tear.

 How is iliotibial band syndrome treated?

 Your healthcare provider might suggest several different treatment strategies to help relieve your symptoms.
 These might include:

-- Avoiding activities that make your knee pain worse for a while (like running), and returning to these activities only gradually
+- Limiting activities that make your knee pain worse for a while (like running), and returning to these activities only gradually

 - Icing the outside of your knee